asbru-cm/asbru-cm/README.md

 ### License

 Ásbrú Connection Manager is licensed under the GNU General Public License version 3 <http://www.gnu.org/licenses/gpl-3.0.html>.
-A fully copy of the license can be found in the [LICENSE](https://github.com/asbru-cm/asbru-cm/blob/master/LICENSE) file.
+A full copy of the license can be found in the [LICENSE](https://github.com/asbru-cm/asbru-cm/blob/master/LICENSE) file.